 - Vascular laser – to remove broken blood vessels from the face or other areas of the skin.

-- Laser resurfacing – laser can be used to treat wrinkles, age spots, scars and skin growths.
+- Laser resurfacing – used to treat wrinkles, age spots, scars and skin growths.

 Moisturiser can keep the skin moist and reduce the appearance of fine lines.
-Many now contain sunscreen and some also contain skin-lightening agents.
-However, no product has so far been shown to ‘turn back the clock’.
+Many now contain sunscreen and some also contain agents that lighten the colour of the skin.
+Keep in mind that no product has so far been shown to ‘turn back the clock’.
 Consult with your doctor before buying an expensive moisturiser – you may be advised not to waste your money.

 Where to get help